timjogorman/RicherEventDescription/guidelines.md

 - Remember that if an event contains multiple different "steps"  -- even if they are connected in a sequence -- they will be separate subevents.

-### Temporal structure should be linked to (a single) temporal or subevent container whenever possible
+### Events should have a single container whenever possible

 As previously discussed, most EVENTs will fall into a narrative container of some kind.
 If a given EVENT is in a narrative container (like "August